 US Signal’s private fiber network adds even more protection for its portfolio of services.
-For example, with its private network, US Signal can offer a higher level of security to customers then VPNs over the public Internet.
+For example, with its private network, US Signal can offer a higher level of security to customers than VPNs over the public internet.
 It also helps simplify data transmission.

 Private connectivity is maintained between data centers, and customers have the option of private connectivity to ground.
 Data stays private throughout transmission.
 While US Signal doesn’t encrypt data, we can support it.
 That means customers can employ encryption to best suit their specific needs.

 It’s not just the privacy side of US Signal’s network that lends itself to security.
 The network infrastructure is highly resilient with a redundant core, and everything is built on mesh architecture.
 Routers are built-in aggregate in a fault-tolerant configuration.
 US Signal also partners with a fiber restoration service and proactively monitors the health of its network, ensuring that it can offer a 30-minute response time or less.

 Security and Compliance Matters

 US Signal’s built-in security does more than protect customer IT assets and data.
 It can also help customers meet compliance standards and adhere to company security policies.
 Among the things US Signal can do: